madkins23/go-slog/verify/README.md

 ## Caveats

+The test harness that drives verification has some limitations.

+* Actual testing is done by calling through a `slog.Logger` object.
+* _Verification only makes sense for JSON handlers_,
+  which are generally used to feed log records into downstream processing.
+* Text and console handlers don't have a consistent format.
+  While it might be useful to test those handlers as well, the difficulty of parsing various output formats argues against it.[^1]
-Warnings have been defined for cases that I have seen thus far for the rather limited number of handlers for which I have configured tests.
+* Warnings have been defined for cases that have been seen thus far for the rather limited number of handlers for which tests have been configured.
-I can think of other possible warnings, but I am loath to configure them unless they are needed.[^3] If your handler comes up with a new error condition for which there are tests but no warning you can either fix your handler or file a ticket.
+  If your handler comes up with a new error condition for which there are tests but no warning you can either fix your handler or file a ticket.

-The `-useWarnings` flag tends to result in the results being buried in the normal `go test` output.
+* The `-useWarnings` flag tends to result in the results being buried in the normal `go test` output.
   This can be fixed by implementing a global [`TestMain()`](#testmain) function.

-Warnings will only be visible when running `go test` if the `-v` flag is used.
+* Warnings will only be visible when running `go test` if the `-v` flag is used.

 ### `TestMain`